 🌗 Third Quarter: We see the third quarter moon as a half moon, too.
 It is the opposite half as illuminated in the first quarter moon.

-🌘 Waning Crescent: We see the waning crescent phase as a thin crescent opening to the right.
+🌘 Waning Crescent: In the Northern Hemisphere, we see the waning crescent phase as a thin crescent of light on the left.

 The Moon displays these eight phases one after the other as it moves through its cycle each month.
 It takes 27 days for the Moon to orbit Earth.
 That means the Moon's cycle is 27 days long.